This document is for a development version of Ceph.

 ctest directly, it can be tricky to correctly

-set up your environment.
-Fortunately, a script is provided to make it easier
+set up your environment for it.
+Fortunately, there is a script that makes it

-run the unit tests on your code.
-It can be run from the top-level directory of
+easy to run the unit tests on your code.
+This script can be run from the

-You will need a minimum of 8GB of RAM and 32GB of free drive space for this command to complete successfully on x86_64; other architectures may have different requirements.
-Depending on your hardware, it can take from twenty minutes to three hours to complete, but it’s worth the wait.
+You will need a minimum of 8GB of RAM and 32GB of free drive space for this command to complete successfully on x86_64 architectures; other architectures may have different requirements.
+Depending on your hardware, it can take from twenty minutes to three hours to complete.